 Southern Water is responsible for providing fresh water to new developments in Sussex North.
 The Sussex North authorities are working closely with Southern Water to manage the overall demand for water from local plan growth.
-The local authority-led offsetting scheme, SNOWS, will supplement Southern Water's own demand reduction measures to allow new development to proceed as 'water neutral'.
+The local authority-led certification scheme, SNWCS, will certify Southern Water's demand reduction measures to allow new development to proceed as 'water neutral'.
 Ultimately, it is for Southern Water to develop new water supply sources during the next 5 to 15 years to mitigate the current impacts requiring a water neutral approach.